 - Historical Data: You can look at your historical data and use that to calculate capacity.

 - Capacity Planning Software: You can utilize software like SmartrTeam to help determine capacity.

 Production Capacity Planning

 This is the process of forecasting future production needs and ensuring enough facilities to meet demand.
 This includes planning for both short-term and long-term demand.

 But first, you need to identify production capacity and ensure that you have the resources to meet that capacity.

 However, some common factors need to be considered in all cases.
 You need to identify present capacity and determine how much additional capacity you will need to meet future demands.
-You also must ensure that you have the resources available to meet those demands.
+You must also ensure that you have the resources to meet those demands.